grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Shakes raised his middle finger and held it out toward Hemi.

 "...When you are clamped on, bang on the _Gnat_'s hatch with one of those wrenches of yours.
-I will have Gregory down there waiting to hear from you.
-Do _not_ open the hatch until Gregory bangs back, OK?
+I will have Gregory and Chips down there waiting to hear from you.
+Do _not_ open the hatch until someone on board the _Prospect_ bangs back, OK?
 Even in its current condition, the _Prospect_ will do a lot better if your welds leak than the _Gnat_ will.
 Keep in touch over the ship-to-ship."

 Shakes pounded his acknowledgment on the side of the sail, and his head disappeared from the bridge.
-It remained so quiet aboard the _Prospect_, with no engines and few systems running, that they could hear the _Gnat_'s diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the fenders.
+It remained so quiet aboard the _Prospect_, with no engines and few systems running, that they could hear the _Gnat_'s diesels fire up and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them while pulling up the fenders.

 "Hey-fucking-ho!"
 Shakes' voice came crackling over the ship-to-ship.
 "I'm fired up, buttoned up, and off fuckin' motoring.
 Out."